I wear a LOT of hats...buckle up!

-Schuyler earned her B.M. in Performance and B.A. in Government from Lawrence University and Conservatory of Music, her M.M. in Performance from James Madison University, and her D.M.A. in Performance under the tutelage of Bart Feller at Rutgers University's Mason Gross School of the Arts.
+Schuyler earned her B.M. in Performance and B.A. in Government from Lawrence University and Conservatory of Music, M.M. in Performance from James Madison University, and D.M.A. in Performance under the tutelage of Bart Feller at Rutgers University's Mason Gross School of the Arts.

 these are a few of my favorite things